SAIFUR555/FacultyConnect/README.md

-# FacultyConnect
+FacultyConnect – Slot Management System

-Developed and tested the slot management system for FacultyConnect using PHP and JavaScript.
-Implemented the slot booking interface and ensured proper database connectivity with MySQL.
-Performed form validation, debugging, and page testing to ensure accurate slot scheduling and data storage.
+FacultyConnect is a web-based slot management system developed for the SQAT course.
+The system helps manage and organize faculty time slots for classes and meetings.
+Users can book available slots, view schedules, and ensure accurate slot data storage.
+The project is built using PHP, JavaScript, HTML, CSS, and MySQL (XAMPP).